secretuniversity/secret-blueprint/app/tutorial/guide.md

  1. `Cargo.toml` - `cargo` configuration and contract dependencies
 <br/>

- 2. `README.md` - information including how to run it locally (you can use the `docs/` directory for any diagram or other images needed to document your Secret Box).
+ 2. `README.md` - information including how to run it locally (you can use the `docs/` directory for additional guides, diagrams or other images needed to document your Secret Box).
 <br/>

  3. `examples/schema.rs` - update with the name of your secret contract
 <br/>

- 4. `tests/integration.ts` - integration tests for your Secret Box
+ 4. `tests/secretbox.ts` - integration tests for your Secret Box
 <br/>

  5. `app/tutorial/` - write your guide in `guide.md` and include any images in `illustrations/`